cfpark00/cfpark00.github.io/index.md

 <img src="images/Thumb_CoreFPark_MinkowskiFunctionals.png?raw=true"/>

 ### Barnes-Hut Simulation in Python (2018/06)
-In the computational Physics course of Professor Hawoong Jeon at Korea Advanced Institute of Science and Technology, my final project was to build a graviational N-body simulation.
+In the computational Physics course of Professor Hawoong Jeong at Korea Advanced Institute of Science and Technology, my final project was to build a graviational N-body simulation.
 To avoid the naive computational complexity of N<sup>2</sup>, I implemented the Barnes-Hut approximation based on an Oct-Tree.
 The methods and results are summarized in the report: "Barnes-Hut Oct-Tree N-Body Simulation of Celestial Dynamics".
 <a href="/pdf/CoreFPark_BHReport.pdf" target="_blank">Barnes-Hut Oct-Tree N-Body Simulation of Celestial Dynamics</a>
 <img src="images/Thumb_CoreFPark_BHReport.png?raw=true"/>